fiwu/fiwu.github.io/_data/prototypes/current/Spark OBTP.md

 * 'm' - Switch to mobile user (Catherine)

-3) You need to add a parameter after the url for both MX prototype and mobile/desktop prototype.
+3. Add a parameter after the url for both MX prototype and mobile/desktop prototype.

 e.g.: